Get

 Image By: Olena Yakobchuk, Shutterstock

-Canines pick up on our emotions, and they frequently mimic how we feel.
-For example, if you’re affectionate, your dog might become affectionate as well.
+Canines pick up on our emotions and they frequently mimic how we feel.
+For example, if you’re affectionate, your dog might become affectionate too.
 However, this also counts for stress and anxiety.
-People who are anxious or go through a lot of stress will likely transfer the same feelings onto their dogs.
+People who are anxious or go through a lot of stress will likely transfer the same feelings to their dogs.

 Final Thoughts

-Dogs imitate their owners for multiple reasons, although it’s because they’re pack animals, and they go through something called automatic imitation.
-While your dog imitating you may be cute, you should ensure that your dog is performing safe activities.
+Dogs imitate their owners for multiple reasons, though it’s primarily because they’re pack animals and they go through something called automatic imitation.
+While your pet imitating you may be cute, you should ensure that they are performing safe activities.

 Featured Image Credit: Banedeki, Shutterstock